The mighty Mekong River meanders over 4,000km through six countries, starting in China and ending in Vietnam.

 The Khmer Empire

-Then there’s the distinctive culture that’s all around the river – you will experience a variety of artforms and things that you just don’t see elsewhere.
+Then there’s the distinctive culture that you’ll see while cruising around the mighty river – you will experience a variety of artforms and things that you just don’t see elsewhere.

 Many of those things you’ll also get to experience on the on-shore excursions that most river cruise operators offer, but overall, it’s truly a sight you must not miss.